 - Sleeping bag ($28 per rental)

 - Winter kit (Free during winter)

-We purchased the Wi-Fi and an extra driver.
+We purchased the Wi-Fi and added an extra driver.
 The Wi-Fi worked surprisingly well throughout our entire trip, and was perfect for loading Google Maps and looking up information on our next stop on the itinerary.